awi-esc/lgmproxies/README.md

 ## Proxy-specific results

-Below we try to match Tierney et al results with simple formula (chat GPT for overview for the first round.)
+Below we try to match Tierney et al results.
+I'll update the figs below as I make progress, dropping irrelevant results to keep the figures clear (started with simple formula from chat GPT overview, now Gaskell and Hull (2023) for d18O, soonish hierarchical Bayfox in pymc)

 ### UK37
 ![UK37](images/uk37_calibration.png)